rockstor/rockstor-doc/soho.rst

 Installation and Setup
 ----------------------

-If you want to install Rockstor on to one of the Hard Drives in the system, just continue with the installation process as described in :ref:`quickstartguide`.
-But if you like to install it on to a USB flash drive, just plug in a USB flash drive with at least 8 GB capacity and select it as the installation destination as described in :ref:`quickstartguide`.
-For pros and cons of this approach, see :ref:`usboverhdd`
+If you wish to install Rockstor on to one of the Hard Drives / SSD's or mSATA devices in the system see our :ref:`quickstartguide` guide and specifically the :ref:`osinstall` section.
+But if you want to install it on to a USB flash drive, just plug in a USB flash drive with at least 8 GB capacity and select it as the installation destination as described in :ref:`quickstartguide`.
+For the pros and cons of this approach see :ref:`usboverhdd`

 **Note: This USB flash drive is separate and not to be confused with the one mentioned earlier in the document.
 The earlier one can be as little as 1 GB and